 Moshy vs Pilot: weight loss telehealth compared for 2026

 Moshy and Pilot are two Australian telehealth routes into weight management, but they are built differently.
-Moshy is gender-neutral, open to anyone eligible, and at the time of writing advertises a lower entry price with no lock-in.
+Moshy is gender-neutral and open to anyone eligible, and new customers can currently receive $120 off their first treatment.
 Pilot is Eucalyptus's men-focused service, wrapping weight support inside a broader men's health offering.
-Below we line them up on price, lock-in, who each suits, the online process, what is included, and how GLP-1 access is handled.
+Both run on a subscription model.
+Below we line them up on how their pricing models differ, who each suits, the online process, what is included, and how treatment access is handled.

 Information only, not medical advice.
 Prices are approximate and change, so check current pricing on each provider.
 This page contains a disclosed affiliate link to Moshy.